lacruzanthony/todo/README.md

 You could delete each item individualy and mark it complete or incomplete.
 At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed

+If you want to create a new item, you have to type inside the first input and hit enter.

+The second input is for filtering the list.

+You could delete each item individualy and mark it complete or incomplete.
+At the end of the list you will find some filter based on the status.

+# Task completed
+Create TODO list, so it has all the following features:
+- user see the list of tasks: (columns: No, Title, Status(done/not done)).
+By default list has only 1 task: (title “Create todo list”, status: done); ✅
+- user should be able to add new task to the list; ✅
+- user should be able to delete any task from the list; ✅
+- user should be able to search through the tasks (by name); ✅
+- user should be able to mark task as done or not done; ✅
+- when a user creates a new task - the name of the task should be proposed randomly. ❌ For random task name use:
+- service from Back-end (Node.js | Express) part: fetch random task name.
+- or https://www.boredapi.com/api/activity (if you do not do Back-end (Node.js | Express)
+part).

+Back-end (Node.js | Express)
+Rules:
+- code should be located in repository (For instance: GitLab);
+- implement a project using Node.js | Express.
+- feel free to use any additional packages you need.
+- demonstrate/reveal all your knowledge in project implementation.
+(p.s. store list of task names in server memory, you do not need database for this)
+Service: fetch random task name.
+Create API using Node.js and Express with next functionality:
+- add new task name in the list; ✅
+- get random task name from the list; ✅
+- delete all task names from the list; ❌